 The standards and specifications in Chapter 3 of this volume are not intended to limit any innovative or creative effort to effectively control erosion and sedimentation.
 If the BMPs in this chapter are not adequate to meet regulatory requirements, experimental management practices can be considered.
 Minor modifications to standard practices may also be employed.
-However, such practices must be pre-approved by the County before being used.
+However, such practices must be pre-approved by both the County and Ecology before being used.
 All experimental management practices and modified standard practices are required to meet or exceed the performance of the BMPs listed in Chapter 3.